-Sangamo classifies its marketable securities as available-for-sale and records its investments at fair value in accordance with Statement of Financial Accounting Standards ("FAS") No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
+Sangamo classifies its marketable securities as available-for-sale and records its investments at fair value.
 Available-for-sale securities are carried at estimated fair value based on quoted market prices, with the unrealized holding gains and losses included in accumulated other comprehensive income.

+In April 2009, the FASB issued new guidance on the recognition of other-than-temporary impairment.
+The guidance also provides some new disclosure requirements as well as extends certain annual disclosure requirements to interim periods.
+The guidance is effective for interim periods and fiscal years ending after June 15, 2009, and on April 1, 2009 we adopted the guidance on a prospective basis for available-for-sale securities.
 The Company's investments are subject to a periodic impairment review.
 The Company recognizes an impairment charge when a decline in the fair value of its investments below the cost basis is judged to be other-than-temporary.
 The Company considers various factors in determining whether to recognize an impairment charge, including the length of time and extent to which the fair value has been less than the Company's cost basis, the financial condition and near-term prospects of the investee, and the Company's intent and ability to hold the investment for a period of time sufficient to allow for any anticipated recovery in the market value.
-During the years ended December 31, 2008, 2007 and 2006 the Company did not record any other-than-temporary impairment charges on its investments.
+During the years ended December 31, 2009, 2008 and 2007 the Company did not record any other-than-temporary impairment charges on its investments.
 Realized gains and losses on available-for-sale securities are included in other (expense)/income, which is determined using the specific identification method.

-The table below summarizes our available-for-sale securities (in thousands):
+The table below summarizes the Company's available-for-sale securities (in thousands):